HARSHITHADEEPTHIMAHANTI/Password-Strength-Evaluator/README.md

-Password Strength Evaluator
+Password Strength Evaluator:
 A simple Python-based GUI application built with Tkinter to evaluate password strength.
 It checks whether a password is Strong, Moderate, or Weak, and also provides improvement suggestions for weak passwords.

-Features
-Evaluates password strength (Weak, Moderate, Strong).

-Checks for
+Checks for:
 Minimum length (8 characters)
 Digits (0–9)
 Uppercase letters (A–Z)
 Lowercase letters (a–z)
 Special symbols (!@#$%^&* etc.)

-Displays suggestions to improve weak passwords User-friendly Tkinter GUI.
+Displays suggestions to improve weak passwords:
+User-friendly Tkinter GUI.

 Example Output